 Or this interchange from Noel Coward’s Shadow Play:

 She takes the dressing-gown off the bed and goes into the bathroom, leaving the door open.

-As it sounds, this approach says, if the script tells you to cry on the fifth line of act 2 – you cry on the fifth line of act 2 come hell or highwater!
-It is the challenge of the work for you the actor to bring your emotional vulnerability and bring it to life on cue!
+Exactly as it sounds.
+This approach says: if the script tells you to cry on the fifth line of Act 2, you cry on the fifth line of Act 2 come hell or high water!
+It is the challenge of the work for you, the actor, to bring your emotional vulnerability and bring it to life on cue!
 The writer has given you everything you need to do this and it is up to you to get inside the given circumstances of the character and execute their emotional journey as specified in the work, to the letter!

 #2 Arthur Miller doesn’t own your choices….

-The counterpoint to this is, as a wonderful teacher from Steppenwolf told me, ‘Arthur Miller doesn’t own your choices!
+The counterpoint to this is, as a wonderful teacher from Steppenwolf told me, is: “Arthur Miller doesn’t own your choices!
 He’s dead.
-He ain’t coming back!’
-The vibe here being, that if you are not feeling it, do not make it happen just because the script says so.
+He ain’t coming back!”
+The vibe here being: if you are not feeling it, do not make it happen just because the script says so.
 You must bring your own unique vision and interpretation of the role to bring it to life.
 If you attempt to generate an emotional state on cue, it will feel forced and fake to an audience rendering the moment invalid.

 I think I ascribe to a third way, which is: sometimes, you just cannot make it happen.
 It might be difficult to feel complete joy on stage at night if you have suffered a death in the family during the day.
 You might find it easier to cry some nights rather than others.
 What I will say is that the text should be treated with great respect and seriousness.
 You should attempt to perform everything that is written in there; however, if you are unable to, or if a different choice occurs on a line that is more genuine for you, then go with it!